-How to Use Prometheus Java Monitoring to Gather Data
+How to Use Prometheus Monitoring With Java to Gather Data

-Prometheus is a powerful and popular open source time series database, with a focus on storing and exposing metrics and statistics.
+Prometheus monitoring allows users to gain an instantaneous view of their system health.
+Prometheus is a powerful and popular open source time series tool and database, with a focus on storing and exposing metrics and statistics.
 It was originally conceived as a way to monitor containers running within Kubernetes but it has quickly evolved into a flexible, enterprise-ready monitoring solution.

 In order to take full advantage of Prometheus, and its visualization counterpart Grafana, we’ll need to be able to gather metrics that aren’t generated within a Kubernetes clustering environment.
 To understand how Prometheus can gather these metrics, let’s take a quick look at Prometheus’ architecture, with respect to monitoring Java applications: